This article is part of our body language guide. Click here for more.

 Yes!
 Whenever you can, opt for a phone call—or even better, a video call.
 Emails have been shown to be less accurately decoded than when the same messages are sent through voice-to-voice and face-to-face conditionsnchi.
 In another study, girls who sent text messages to their mothers after undergoing stressful experiences had cortisol levels similar to not interacting with a parent at all, while those who interacted on the phone or in person showed increases in oxytocin (because they had access to prosodic cues from their mother)4https://www.amazon.com/Nonverbal-Communication-Human-Interaction-Knapp/dp/1133311598.

-Side Note: As much as possible we tried to use academic research or expert opinion for this master body language guide.
-Occasionally, when we could not find research we include anecdotes that are helpful.
-As more research comes out on nonverbal behavior we will be sure to add it!
+Side Note: We tried to use academic research or expert opinion as much as possible for this guide.
+Occasionally, when we could not find research, we included helpful anecdotes.
+As more research comes out on nonverbal behavior, we will be sure to add it!

 Article sources